 Head out and harvest your zucchini in the garden, and come indoors and whip up a chocolate zucchini brownie that will win over the whole family—a great way to sneak veggies into your dessert.

-I will be honest with you, my kids ate these for an after-school treat, and didn’t even know that they a trace of zucchini in them!
+I will be honest with you, my kids ate these for an after-school treat and didn’t even know that they had a trace of zucchini in them!

 Ingredients For Zucchini Brownies

 - Butter – unsalted.
 If you use salted, omit the salt in recipe.